mmiltiadous/ATO-Track-Inspector/README.md

-# Rail Surface Defect Detection using ATO Cameras
+# Rail Track Defect Detection from ATO Cameras

+## Description

-This repository contains the code and pipeline for the MSc thesis project **"Leveraging Autonomous Train Operation Cameras for Rail Track Monitoring"**.
-The designed system leverages cameras already installed for train automation to perform continuous rail condition monitoring, aiming to provide an early-warning mechanism for rail surface degradation.
+This repository contains the implementation for my MSc thesis: **"Leveraging Autonomous Train Operation Cameras for Rail Track Monitoring"**.

+The project develops an end-to-end computer vision system for detecting rail surface defects using forward-facing cameras from autonomous train operation (ATO) systems.
+The system aims to provide an early-warning mechanism for rail infrastructure monitoring and includes novel preprocessing, transformer-based classification, and sequence-aware post-processing.

 ## Dataset